Penile Lengthening Surgery

 What is Penile Lengthening Surgery?

-Penile lengthening surgery is a procedure designed to increase the visible length of the penis, primarily in its flaccid state.
-The most common and effective technique involves releasing the suspensory ligament, which attaches the penis to the pubic bone.
-This allows the hidden internal portion of the penis to advance forward, resulting in a permanent increase in length.
+Penile lengthening surgery is a urological procedure designed to increase the visible length of the penis, primarily in its flaccid state.
+The most well-established technique involves releasing the suspensory ligament, which anchors the penis to the pubic bone.
+By releasing this ligament, the internal portion of the penile shaft is allowed to advance forward, resulting in a measurable and permanent increase in visible length.
+This procedure is performed by board-certified urologists and is suitable for men seeking a structural, long-term solution.

 Clinical Mechanism